datastax/fallout-tests/README.md

 Fallout uses Kubernetes and the Helm Chart to deploy the services and run the tests.
 The size of the cluster is limited only by the available resources.
 ## What this repository is for
-This repository enables to run performance tests on Cassandra databases using the [Fallout tool](https://github.com/datastax/fallout).
+This repository contains performance tests for Cassandra databases using the [Fallout tool](https://github.com/datastax/fallout).

 ## Dependencies